alan1306/Online-Multiplayer-Poker-Game/README.md

 # Poker Game
-a texas holdem poker game using python
+a online multiplayer texas holdem poker game using python and python sockets